thartline35/ai-agent-remote-role-matcher/MODULAR_ARCHITECTURE.md

 ## Overview

 Your AI Agent Remote Role Matcher has been successfully restructured into a modular, easily debuggable architecture.
 Each API service is now separated into its own module with comprehensive error handling, logging, and status tracking.
+Additionally, the system now includes web scraping capabilities to provide more job results without relying on API quotas or tokens.

 ## Architecture Components